RobinChu9890/MTL-U-Net-for-Functional-Shoulder-STS/README.md

 ### To start the pratice:

-0. To ensure the script functioning, please note that these resources are organized and programed with python 3.9 in a Windows 11 enviroment.
+0. Please note that these resources are organized and programed with python 3.9 in a Windows 11 enviroment to ensure the script functioning.

 1. Confirm that the packages/libraries shown below reach or exceed specific version:
 ```